jmgsurfer/Temporel/README.md

 # Temporel
-App to do calculations, zodiacal, chinese astro, with dates (Python-console-based project) Later, do a Python-window-based version
+Console App to perform calculations, zodiacal, chinese astro, with dates.
+Later, do a Python-window-based version